Opentrons/Protocols/protocols/2ed4de/README.md

 ## Description

-This is a protocol for the FluRibogreen Assay protocol.
+This is a protocol for the Flu Ribogreen Assay protocol.
 Samples are aligned in the sample tuberack (slot 1) in the following order:
 * A1 -> sample 1
 * B1 -> sample 2
 * C1 -> sample 3